buzzbangorg/bsbang-crawler/README.md

 # Hacking #

+Contributions welcome!
+Please

-Please make pull requests to the dev branch.
+* Make pull requests to the dev branch.
+* Conform to the PEP 8 style guide.

 Thanks!